Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Health & Wellbeing Board and ICB Sub-Committee met on Tuesday 16 January 2024 to discuss winter planning, the NEL Joint Forward Plan, financial updates, and the Director of Public Health's annual report.
-Key decisions included noting the winter planning update, endorsing the draft NEL Joint Forward Plan Refresh 2024/25, noting the financial position for 2023/24, and noting the Director of Public Health's draft Annual Report for 2022/23.
-The committee also agreed to proceed with the procurement of integrated adult and young people's substance misuse services.
+The Health and Wellbeing Board and ICB Sub-Committee met on 16 January 2024 to discuss winter planning, the NEL Joint Forward Plan, ICB finances, and the Director of Public Health's annual report.
+Key decisions included noting the winter planning update, endorsing the draft NEL Joint Forward Plan, and noting the ICB's financial position.

 Barking and Dagenham Winter Planning Update